gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 **21w06a**
 - The big dripleaf could be broken without making the whole plant break allowing for unconnected dripleaf stem
+-  Hanging roots were able to hold back flowing liquids

 **21w13a**
 - Endermen can currently pick up both azalea leaves and flowering azalea leaves.
 Endermen holding azalea leaves will not be obtainable in future versions.